Bridal Party Gift Etiquette

 Choosing the perfect present is hard.
 It relies on a combination of your budget, likes and dislikes and even their ability to transport it back home.
 Do not feel like you need to spend a lot on a present or feel obligated to get everyone the same gift.

-If you’re still stuck on ideas, take a look at these unique bridesmaid gift ideas for inspiration.
+If you’re still stuck on ideas, take a look at these 15 Creative Bridesmaid Proposal Ideas for inspiration.

 Who to give gifts to